smessie/Article-ESWC2024-DFDP/content/architecture.md

 Unfortunately, the move to decentralization and decoupling comes with its own challenges.
 Two main challenges need to be tackled before this can be achieved.
 To make the app understand any ontology and achieve a real decoupled solution, *schema alignment tasks* are introduced translating the form description into an ontology the app understands.
-The *N3 conversion rules resource* from [](#fig:renderer-architecture) is used by the renderer app to perform this mapping.
+The *conversion rules resource* from [](#fig:renderer-architecture) is used by the renderer app to perform this mapping.
-This resource consists of rules structured using the [Notation3 language](cite:cites n3).
-It employs N3 rules, using the part of the form description in the ontology equivalent to the one understood by the app as a premise.
-The rule conclusion contains the equivalent expression in the ontology the app understands -- Solid-UI in this case.
+This resource consists of rules defining how to go from a part of the form description in the ontology equivalent to the one understood by the app, to the equivalent expression in that ontology the app understands.
 By passing along this resource to the app, the app does not need to understand the ontology the form description is written in, and any ontology can be used for which a mapping can be provided.
 The renderer app needs to apply these rules onto the form description using a reasoner to retrieve the form description in the language it understands.